0xC0000054/PSFilterPdn/Readme.txt

 Licensing
 ----------

-This software is open-source under the Microsoft Public License.
+This software is licensed under the terms of the Microsoft Public License.
 Please see License.txt for details.